Mechanical System Installation#

 Protection from external light sources

-direct or indirect sunlight
+Direct or indirect sunlight

-flashes or intermittent lights in the area
+Flashes or blinking lights in the area